Arki Dikania Wisnu: Sophomore year & red-shirt season (2007–09)

-Junior & Senior season (2009-11)
+Junior and senior season (2009–11)

 He rejoined the team for his third season with the team.
-During that season, Baruch had a record of 23-7 and they eventually won the 2010 ECAC Metro Postseason Championship, defeating York College in the final with the score of 93-70.
+During that season, Baruch had a record of 23–7 and they eventually won the 2010 ECAC Metro Postseason Championship, defeating York College in the final with the score of 93–70.
 He also returned for his senior year at Baruch.
-That season, his team went 15-12 and was eliminated in the first round of the ECAC tournament against Stevens Institute of Technology.
+That season, his team went 15–12 and was eliminated in the first round of the ECAC tournament against Stevens Institute of Technology.